Scope of Activities

 -

-PILR 3.3 Convene discussions to identify mechanisms to foster equitable pathways for Indigenous leadership in research.
+PILR 3.3 Convene, facilitate, and participate in discussions to identify mechanisms to foster pathways for Indigenous leadership in research.

 -